More Information for Residents

 A bag ordinance could change the way many residents carry home items they buy at grocery stores and other retailers.
 While the proposed ordinance mandates certain requirements for businesses and the County, there are four key points that shoppers should know:

 - Reusable bags – whether made of plastic or other materials – would have to meet several requirements.
-For example, reusable bags provided by retailers must be
+For example, reusable bags provided by retailers would have to be

 - There are exemptions to the proposed ordinance.
-Some single-use plastic bags still will be available, including:
+Some single-use plastic bags would remain available, including:

 - bags used to protect dry-cleaned clothing

 - bags for unwrapped food purchases such as produce